 The Speedo LZR Racer X has a comfortable and lightweight design and has some cool body position- and core stabilizing panels built-in, ultimately reducing overall drag while swimming.
 It also features some great muscle compression and allows for complete range of motion in the water.

 All in all, the Speedo LZR Racer X is a great tech suit with some good features.
 Sure, it’s slightly older than the Pure Intent and Pure Valor, but it still remains a viable option for most swimmers and the slightly lower price point might just cut it for you.

-- Vertical Stretching, the suit allows swimmers to stretch mostly vertical and not horizontally propelling you forward in the water.
+- Vertical Stretching, the suit allows swimmers to stretch mostly vertical and not horizontally propelling you forward in the water and maximizing your speed.

 - Lightweight design with a material composition of 65% nylon and 35% lycra ensures that you stay agile in the water.

-- Body position and core stabilizing panels allow for a better body line and increased abdominal activation while swimming.
+- Body position and core stabilizing panels allow for a better body line and increased abdominal activation while you are swimming.

 - The suit contains support seams for increased muscular awareness and improved body position which reduces your drag in the water.

 4. Speedo LZR Elite 2 tech suit